KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Kick off **P2.2** (`get_modules` TypeScript port) leveraging the new shared utilities, including fixture coverage and rollout guardrails.
+1. Finalize rollout planning for **P2.3** so checks can reuse the shared toolkit without regressing Python fallbacks.
-2. Map out follow-on changes for **P2.3** so checks can reuse the shared toolkit without regressing Python fallbacks.
+2. Identify fixture coverage gaps introduced by the new TypeScript stages and close them before expanding scope.

 Feel free to adjust priorities, rename tasks, or add new items.
 This roadmap is meant to stay alive—update it as soon as we learn something new during implementation.